DonutzAndCoffee/DonutzMozaPlugin/README.md

 ## Source Code Availability

-This repository only contains the compiled version of the Simhub Moza Plugin.
+This repository contains only the compiled version of the Simhub Moza Plugin.
-The source code is **not publicly available**.
+The source code is **not publicly available** at the moment, but it may be released in a future version.

 ## Installation:
 Just drop all three .dll files (DonutzMozaPlugin.dll, MOZA_API_C.dll and MOZA_API_CSharp.dll) into your Simhub install folder and restart Simhub.